29 No-Carve Pumpkin Ideas Perfect For Kids

-Pumpkin carving is a Halloween tradition that's often times overrated.
-Those pumpkin creations that you're seeing all over Pinterest may be inspiring, but they're often the work of an expert, not an ambitious mom and her kids.
-Save yourself the hassle, mess, and potential danger that comes with wielding a knife and scooper, and instead try one of these 20 awesome no-carve pumpkin ideas this year.
+Pumpkin carving is a Halloween tradition that's oftentimes overrated.
+Those pumpkin creations that you're seeing all over Pinterest may be inspiring, but they're often the work of an expert, not an ambitious mom and her kids — plus, the mess!
+Save yourself the hassle and potential danger that comes with wielding a knife and scooper, and instead try one of these 29 awesome no-carve pumpkin ideas this year.

-They want to dress Frozen characters, sing Frozen songs, so painting Frozen pumpkins is the natural next step!
+They want to dress Frozen characters and sing Frozen songs, so painting Frozen pumpkins is the natural next step!

 Trick or Treat

 Even if you wait until the last minute, you can still create something extraspecial with a metallic marker (and a steady hand!)

 With a larger and a smaller pumpkin, you can make an Olaf Halloween pumpkin easily.

 Inspired by the beloved Eric Carle classic, this transformative approach to a bunch of pumpkins is absolutely adorable.
 Glue on felt circles for the spots, and pipe cleaners make fantastic antennae!

 Sparkle and Shine